Xatra1/coin-clicker-source/README.md

 Icons made by Font Awesome.
 Sound effects obtained from Pixabay.

 Note: Saves are not compatible between different versions of the game.
+If you attempt to play a newer version of the game with an older save, it will not load.